Understanding Your Digital Footprint: Examples, Tools, and Impact

 Here are some examples of your digital footprint that can damage your reputation.

-While most of the online harm you cause is your own, it is possible to influence your online reputation by the actions of others on social media.
+While most of the online harm you cause is your own, you can influence your online reputation by the actions of others on social media.
 This is a well-known avenue for intimidation and cyberbullying.

 A recent survey found that 75% of Americans who performed a Google name search claimed the results were negative.
 Teens and young adults aged 16-24 are more cautious about what they post online than older adults.
 People of younger age tend to be less concerned about their online privacy and post more private videos or photos online.